DelineaXPM/delinea-platform/Scripts/SecretServer/Docusign/Templates/readme.md

 - Navigate to Admin / Secret Templates
 - Click on Create / Import Template
 - Click on Import.
-- Copy and Paste the XML in the [Docusign User Template.xml File](./Docusign%20User%20Account.xml)
+- Copy and Paste the XML in the [Docusign User Template File](./Docusign%20User%20Account.xml)
 - Click on Save
 - This completes the creation of the User Account template